MIT Legacy Acceptance Rate

 Group of students talking near a wall.

-Many famous institutions, including MIT, do not release MIT legacy acceptance rates since the institution, does not practice legacy admissions.
+On the other hand, Many famous institutions, including MIT, do not release MIT legacy acceptance rates since the institution does not practice legacy admissions.

 Meanwhile, the practice of legacy admissions involves institutions giving former students’ offspring additional attention when determining which students to enroll.
-They have recently garnered a lot of media attention.
-Colleges are being urged more frequently to reconsider the benefits of the practice, and some are starting to do so.
+Recently, colleges have been urged more frequently to reconsider the benefits of the practice, and some are starting to do so.

 What Percent of MIT Students Are Legacies?